dotnsf/screen_collect/README.md

 - User might be asked to share their screen.
 User can choose which application/window/full screen to share.
 Then click "Share" button.

-- Administrator can see user's selected screen image by 2000 milliseconds by default.
+- Administrator can see user's selected screen image by each 5000 milliseconds by default.

 - User can stop sharing when click "Stop sharing" button.